 Marketplace Challenges

-According to Occupational Health and Safety (OH&S), statistics, old or new, show industry have not improved mitigating, or eliminating, the risk of confined space injuries and fatalities.
+According to Occupational Safety and Health Administration (OSHA) statistics, old or new, show industry have not improved mitigating, or eliminating, the risk of confined space injuries and fatalities.

 Here are some findings from 2018 of the NIOSH investigations of confined space incidents: